lukasepple/markdown-blogging-engine/README.md

 # markdown-blogging-engine
 A simple file based blogging system.
 By [@lukasepple](http://twitter.com/lukasepple), ask your Questions at Twitter.
+See it in action [at my blog](http://lukasepple.de/blog/)
 ## Installation
 * Upload everything to your server
 * Open `settings.php` in your Browser log in with '42' (**Change the password, too!**) or: